nccgroup/sobelow/README.md

 Sobelow is a security-focused static analysis tool for the Phoenix framework.
 For security researchers, it is a useful tool for getting a quick view of points-of-interest.
-For project maintainers, it can be used to prevent introducing a number of common vulnerabilities.
+For project maintainers, it can be used to prevent the introduction of a number of common vulnerabilities.

 Currently Sobelow detects some types of the following security issues: